 Social Media Now A Key Driver For Your Veterinary Career

-There are a myriad of reasons – your partner may have secured an opportunity of a lifetime elsewhere, you may need to move a little closer to family as they need extra care or you decide that now is the time to step up, move ahead in your career and changing jobs is the most viable option.
+There are a myriad of reasons – your partner may have secured an opportunity of a lifetime elsewhere, you may need to move a little closer to family as they need extra care in these trying times or you decide that now is the time to step up, move ahead in your career and changing jobs is the most viable option.

 So, having made the big decision, it’s now time to start working on your Social Media Veterinary Career Strategy.